-How to Deposit Money at Exness
+How to Deposit Money on Exness

 - Double-check minimum deposit requirements for using a specific payment system.

 - The payment services you use must be managed under your name, the same name as the Exness account holder.